Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many

 \section{Abstract}

-In algebraic geometry, it is important to give good parametrizations of spaces of curves, theoretically and also practically.
-In particular, the case of non-hyperelliptic curves is the central issue.
-In this paper, we give a very effective parametrizations of the moduli of curves of genus $5$ which are neither hyperelliptic nor trigonal.
-After that, we construct an algorithm for a complete enumeration of non-special curves of genus $5$ having more rational points than a prescribed number, where ``non-special" here means non-hyperelliptic and non-trigonal with mild singularities of the associated sextic model which we propose.
-As an application, we execute an implementation on computer algebra system MAGMA of the algorithm for curves over the prime field of characteristic $3$.
+In algebraic geometry, it is important to provide effective para\-metrizations for families of curves, both in theory and in practice.
+In this paper, we present such an effective parametrization for the moduli of genus-$5$ curves that are neither hyperelliptic nor trigonal.
+Subsequently, we construct an algorithm for a complete enumeration of non-special genus-$5$ curves having more rational points than a specified bound, where ``non-special curve'' means that the curve is non-hyperelliptic and non-trigonal with mild singularities of the associated sextic model that we propose.
+As a practical application, we implement this algorithm using the computer algebra system MAGMA, specifically for curves over the prime field of characteristic $3$.